 Just to be safe, you should always password-protect your documents before you’re uploading them as an attachment.

-Use a Secure Portal or Document Collection tool
+Use a Secure Portal or Document Collection tool.

-Another way to transmit documents is to use a secure portal or upload page to upload them.
+Another way to transmit documents is to use a secure portal or upload the page to upload them.

-Document collection software makes it easy for you to collect documents, folders and extra content from clients and team members.
+Document collection software makes it easy for you to collect documents, folders, and extra content from clients and team members.
 It can be divided into these categories:

-File upload page software is part automation tool, part file upload software and part form builder.
+File upload page software is a part automation tool, part file upload software, and part form builder.
 It provides you with an easy way to request and organize files.
 Clients are not required to log in, and the user experience should be more like filling in an online form rather than learning how to use complex new software.

 An effective client tax document collection form is simple for your client to use and guides them through what they need to upload.